While we advocate as a general rule that ‘you are what you eat’, the fact is that you are what you ‘digest, absorb and metabolise‘.

 A major component of the structure of cell membranes, phospholipids are both water- and fat-soluble.
 One of the richest sources of phospholipids is from krill oil.

 Phospholipids are comprised of two fatty acids joined to a phosphate group (such as choline) and a glycerol molecule.
-The fatty acid positioning (or ‘space’) is limited on the glycerol molecule, meaning that fatty acids such as EPA have to compete with other fatty acids, including omega-6 fats, for this space.
+The fatty acid positioning (or ‘space’) is limited on the glycerol molecule.
+Generally, one of the fatty acids will be a saturated fat and the other an unsaturated fat such as a monounsaturated fat, or a polyunsaturated fat such as EPA or DHA.
+Simply put, EPA and DHA have to compete with other fatty acids, including omega-6 fats, for this space.
 As such, omega-3 in phospholipid form results in a low concentration of omega-3 EPA.

 Digestion of phospholipids

-As phospholipids are hydrophilic (water-soluble), the digestion of phospholipids does not fully depend on the bile and pancreatic enzymes.
-Individuals with digestive malabsorption issues may therefore be able to digest phospholipids easier.
-As the concentration of EPA found in krill oil is so low, however, taking EPA in phospholipid form is not likely to provide a therapeutic dose.
+As phospholipids are hydrophilic (water-soluble), the digestion of phospholipids (PL) does not fully depend on the bile and pancreatic enzymes.
+Individuals with digestive malabsorption issues may therefore be able to digest phospholipids more easily.

 The effective absorption and utilisation of omega fats by the human body is dependent on the presence of certain enzymes.
 These enzymes act as catalysts in the omega-3 & -6 conversions, as well as the conversion into anti-inflammatory eicosanoids – vital hormones including prostaglandins and leukotrienes.